tdwg/bdq/tg2/_review/index.md

 ## 1. Introduction

 ### 1.1 Purpose
 Beyond data availability, data quality is probably the most significant issue for users of biodiversity data.
 Data quality is treated as fitness for a particular use, not as an inherent characteristic of data as described in detail in the User's Guide section [Context for Quality, Uses and Purposes](docs/guide/users/index.md#3-context-for-quality-uses-and-purposes-non-normative).
 The Biodiversity Data Quality (BDQ) standard is meant to provide a modular, extensible framework for assessing the quality of biodiversity data relative to specific uses.
-The standard includes:
-- Specifications for reproducible data quality Tests as a vocabulary
-- A supporting vocabulary (`bdq:`) for describing Tests
-- Controlled vocabularies defining key data quality concepts
-- Guides for Test implementation and use
-- A Fitness for Use Ontology (`bdqffdq:`) to contextualize Tests
-- A supplemental history of development

-While not part of the BDQ standard, a validated Java® implementation, [bdqtestrunner](https://github.com/FilteredPush/bdqtestrunner/), demonstrates practical usage and conformance with the provided [Test Validation Data](#262-test-validation-data).

 ### 1.2 Audience
 Intended for: